 Campaign Address: Volunteers for Chandler P.O.
-Box 5755 Bellevue WA 98006 Telephone: (206) 562-0752 that his intelligent leadership is appreciated by his Congressional colleagues.
+Box 5755 Bellevue WA 98006 Telephone: (206) 562-0752

 Congressman Rod Chandler has worked the last six years representing the people of Washington's Eighth District.
 Chandler has proven himself a hard working and effective representative for his constituents.